ozayo/lia-banken/README.md

 # LIA Banken

-> **This project was developed by Özay Özdemir as a graduation thesis for the Chas Academy Fullstack Developer program.**
+> **This project was developed by Özay Özdemir as a graduation thesis for the Chas Academy Frontend Developer program.**

 ---